The-Devoyage/graphql-mailer/README.md

 # Graphql Mailer

-An easy to add and run automated mailing service that your API can use to send templated and dynamically injected emails to users.
+An easy to add and run automated mailing micro service that your API can use to send templated and dynamically injected emails to users.

 Uses Gmail/Google OAuth for the email service, but this can be easily changed to any other service.